Martyrius of Antioch

-Martyrius was Patriarch of Antioch from 460 to 470.
+Martyrius of Antioch was Patriarch of Antioch from 459 to 471.
 A Chalcedonian, his patriarchate was dominated by strife between the Chalcedonians and Non-Chalcedonians.

-Martyrius was deposed by prominent Non-Chalcedonian Peter the Fuller in 470, the latter supported by Zeno, a general and son-in-law of Byzantine Emperor Leo I. Martyrius fled to Constantinople, where he was supported by Patriarch Gennadius, whose influence with Leo secured Martyrius's brief restoration.
+Martyrius was deposed by prominent Non-Chalcedonian Peter the Fuller in 470, the latter supported by Zeno, a general and son-in-law of Byzantine Emperor Leo I. Martyrius fled to Constantinople, where he was supported by Patriarch Gennadius of Constantinople, whose influence with Leo I secured Martyrius's brief restoration.
 However, Peter the Fuller soon forced out Martyrius again, himself occupying the patriarchate once more.
-Martyrius again appealed to Leo, who again deposed Peter the Fuller, this time in favor of a new Chalcedonian successor, Julian.
+Martyrius again appealed to Leo I, who again deposed Peter the Fuller, this time in favor of a new Chalcedonian successor, Julian of Antioch.